NortheasternClimbing/northeasternclimbing.github.io/nrc/faq.md

 Q: What’s the best way to receive updates about the club?

 A: Requesting to join our email list is a surefire way to get all the most important and pertinent info about upcoming events and club affairs.
-However, our Facebook group (linked above) can be a hub of NRC and general climbing info like local competitions or member outings.
+However, our [Facebook group](https://www.facebook.com/groups/nurecclimbing/) and [Slack](https://join.slack.com/t/nurecclimbing/shared_invite/enQtMjk1MDgxNzE5MjgzLWZkMjA4YjllYTRhM2U1YjcyNTE2ODBjMmYxOWJlZmIyMjQwMThhN2E5MTY3ZTM0MDQ0MWIyZmNkNWUzNTA5Njk) are the hubs of NRC and general climbing info like local competitions or member outings.

 ---